grokify/goelastic/README.md

 [![Docs][docs-godoc-svg]][docs-godoc-link]
 [![License][license-svg]][license-link]

 Simple client to query Elasticsearch API using HTTP API documentation.
-This is inspired by the [Ruby Elastirad gem](https://github.com/grokify/elastirad-ruby).
+This is inspired by the [Elastirad Ruby gem](https://github.com/grokify/elastirad-ruby).

 ## Usage